21 Unbelievable Beaver Facts And Information For Kids

 1. They come from the Animalia kingdom with their phylum being Chordata of the class Mammalia.

 1. The International Union for Conservation of Nature (IUCN) has declared that beavers are not an endangered species.
-But their number has significantly decreased over the years due to rampant poaching.
+They are keystone species in their environments, which means their presence has a crucial effect on their surrounding ecosystem.
+However, their number has significantly decreased over the years due to rampant poaching.
 Their meat, castoreum, and pelts have a high value.

 1. Vanilla goo is produced from castoreum and is often sold in the market as a natural vanilla flavor.